ZakaryaMeddahi/preview-cards/README.md

 # Frontend Mentor - 3-column preview card component solution

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+I've just completed a front-end coding challenge from @frontendmentor! 🎉

+You can see my solution here: https://www.frontendmentor.io/solutions/3columnpreviewcard-o-0ifIGZpH

+Any suggestions on how I can improve are welcome!

 ### Light Theme